slizbethellis/trail-mix/README.md

 [Link to app's Heroku page](https://shrouded-beach-16284.herokuapp.com/)

+Created by Jenn Bono, Sarah Ellis, and Mark Verbeck

 #### Home Page
 This page displays available promotions, and when the user clicks on an icon, it takes them to a customized version of the adventure game based on their choice.